-A moment in time: publicly thanking my life-altering alma mater, Ripon College in Wisconsin, as they gave me their Distinguished Alumni Citation on June 28th.
+A moment in time: publicly thanking my life-altering alma mater, Ripon College in Wisconsin, as they gave me their Distinguished Alumni Award on June 28, 2013.
 Our revered Dr. Bill Woolley gave a profoundly moving introduction for me.
 Here’s my thank-you speech:

 Thank you so much, Dr. Woolley, and thanks for your encouragement for so many years.